 - Documentation of a recent arm's-length sale of the property.

 - A fee appraisal of your property dated close to January 1 of the assessment year.

 - Proof that the property has been listed for sale on the open market for a reasonable period of time at a price below the real market value on the tax roll.

 - A comparison of properties similar to yours in location, size and quality that sold near the valuation date of January 1 of the assessment year and are adjusted for differences

 - Cost of new construction that occurred close to January 1 and was performed by a professional contractor.

 - Cost to repair your property.
 You should provide written estimates of the cost of the repairs.

 - For business property, provide documentation of income and expense information, cost of the asset and/or a comparison of similar properties that sold near the valuation date of January 1.

-The board will consider your appeal between February 3rd and April 15th.
+The board will consider your appeal between the first Monday in February and April 15th.
 You do not have to appear before the board.
 If you indicate you want to be present, you will get at least five days written notice of the hearing.
 Evidence submitted to the board clerk or provided at the hearing will not be returned.
 Evidence considered by the Board must be retained by the board clerk.